 - “Guide to Bitcoin Investing”

-Listicles: You can make a concept more accessible with a numbered list.
+- Listicles: A numbered list can make a concept more accessible.

 - “10 Ways to Cope With Stress”